Sondzus/algstat561/README.md

 ### Day 2: exact tests part 3

+Today's lecture will finish the last definition in section 9.1 in the book, and continue covering section 9.2 in the book.
+The book has an example with another data table and code in `R`, which you are invited to try out.
+I will focus on explaining the method and the algorithm on the board.
+For your convenience, here is a quick summary of what we will cover first:

 * [lecture 12 outline PDF](lecture12-exactTesting-part3.pdf)
 	* Here are additional slides [start on slide 26](https://people.kth.se/~solus/alg-stat-4.pdf) which summarize book section 9.2., corresponding to today's lecture topic.